NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ openssl base64 -d -in 2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt.sign | openssl rsautl -verify -inkey public.pem -pubin -keyform PEM
     SHA512(2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt)= 94e4e827f9024df8b547aa48037bc5cef8a851702bb9b7853c8be570c2b6a97de3b0af2e5bca70c15fc94304c44810d747bce6d028f56535dd085e67d3341367

 If it prints out the archive file checksum in whatever hash format you chose as archive's checksum, then the file origin is valid and OK.
-From here on, you can verify the integrity as mentioned earlier.
+From here on, you can verify the archive's integrity as mentioned earlier.

-If you did not use a unique password for all of your archive, we should take an extra step to retrieve the passphrase in order to be able to decrypt the archive.
-If you do not have a <code>.secret</code> file, you did not provide a public key for that server probably.
-The only way to retrieve the password is to go through your emails and find the proper report email for that archive and extract the attached password at the end of the report.
+If you did not use a unique password for all of your archives, we should take an extra step to retrieve the passphrase in order to be able to decrypt the archive.
+If you do not have a <code>.secret</code> file, you probably did not provide a public key for that server.
+The only way to retrieve the password is to go through your emails and find the proper report email for that archive and extract the attached password at the end of that report.
 If you did not allow OmniBackup to attach the passphrases to the email reports, I can only wish you the best of luck.
-It looks something like this depending on your chosen settings in the <code>.security.encryption</code> area of OmniBackup's configuration file:
+You'll be lost forever!
+However, if you found it in your reports, it looks something like this depending on your chosen settings in the <code>.security.encryption</code> area of OmniBackup's configuration file:

     [encrypted_archive.crypt](SECRET_PASSPHRASE)
     e.g.